 - Connect your computer and your other device to the same Wi-Fi network.
 If you're using Ethernet, connect both devices to the same router or hub.
 If you're using both Wi-Fi and Ethernet, connect your AirPlay device to the same router that your computer uses for Wi-Fi.

 - Restart your computer, AirPlay device, and network router.

-- Since some Airplay devices include an on/off option for AirPlay, look for the option in Settings and make sure the feature is on.
-Check the device's user guide for more information.
+- Some AirPlay devices include an on/off option for AirPlay.
+Look for the option in Settings and make sure the feature is on.
+For more information, check the device's user guide.

 You can also use AirPlay to see your Mac screen on an HDTV.